The Perfect Weekend Getaway in Paso Robles, California

 Paso Robles Hotels: Where to Stay

-When I travel, I prefer unique, boutique hotels that capture the character of the area I’m in—and Paso Robles has several great options like this, ranging from budget to luxe—both in downtown Paso Robles (great for walkability) and nearby in a more nature-centric location, like a vineyard or ranch.
+When I travel, I prefer unique, boutique hotels that capture the character of the area I’m in.
+Paso Robles has several great options like this, ranging from budget to luxe.
+While it’s easy to stay in downtown Paso for walkability and quick access to restaurants and bars, you’ll also find some truly relaxing, “getaway” hotels outside of town on vineyards and ranches.
 These are some of my favorites:

-• Stables Inn: $$ This is a central, affordable boutique hotel with fire pits.
+Stables Inn: $$ This is a central, affordable boutique hotel with fire pits and cozy rooms.
+Stylish yet affordable.

-• Hotel Piccolo: $$ a new, modern hotel in downtown Paso.
+Hotel Piccolo: $$ a new, modern hotel in downtown Paso.
+It’s a bigger spot but affordable and centrally located.

-• Farm Blanc and Rouge: $$$ for a rustic stay on a farm, just outside of town.
+Farm Blanc and Rouge: $$$ for a rustic stay on a farm, just outside of town.
+I haven’t stayed here yet but heard great things from friends in the travel space.

 𖤓